-The Mesic Prairie and Southern Dry- Mesic Forest found in Turtle are certainly unique habitats, which are rarely found in the state.
-In fact, there are fewer than 6 Mesic Prairies in all of Wisconsin.
+The Mesic Prairie found in Clinton is certainly a unique habitat, which is rarely found in the state.
+In fact, there are fewer than 6 Mesic Prairies in the entire state.
 Grasslands in general, are considered unique habitats, which the state encourages protection of.
 Bird species dependent on grassland habitats have experienced greater declines than other bird species.
 The preservation of grasslands can be funded through the Conservation Reserve Enhancement Program, which is administered by the WDNR.
 Also, local ordinances can be constructed in a way to pay special attention to the preservation of grasslands.

-Prairie remnants are just one of the examples of pre-settlement vegetation found to still be in existence in the Town of Turtle.
+Prairie remnants are just one of the examples of pre-settlement vegetation found to still be in existence in the Town of Clinton.
 In 2001 ecologist Robert Baller conducted a field study for entire Rock County by visiting, inventorying and evaluating sites identified as natural areas.
 Habitats he visited primarily included prairie, savanna, woodland, wetland and cliff communities.

 The 2001 study was an update of previous studies done by the Department of Natural Resources in 1969 and 1986.
 A total of 169 sites were visited countywide; 114 on private land and 55 on public land.
-Of these, 138 sites were determined to be ecologically significant, five of which are located in the Town of Turtle (Map 3-6).
+Of these, 138 sites were determined to be ecologically significant, three of which are located in the Town of Clinton (Map 3-6).
 To assess the sites, Mr. Baller considered the quality, condition, size and context of each site, in relation to pre-settlement flora, and ranked them on a scale of 1 to 10.
 Only areas with an overall ranking of 5 or above were denoted as being "significant".